Trisiras

 Trishiras (त्रिशिरस्), also referred to as Vishvarupa, was the three-headed son of the craftsman god Tvashta.
 He was killed by Indra, the king of the devas.
 To avenge his death, Tvashta later created the demon Vritra.

-In Hindu Scriptures
+Legends

 Vedic

-In the Rigveda, Vishvarupa is the son of the god Tvashta and the guardian of cows.
+In the Rigveda, Vishvarupa is the son of the god Tvashta/Tvashtr and the guardian of cows.
 He is an enemy of Indra, the king of the gods, who comes into conflict with him.
-Indra is victorious in the conflict and Aptya (an ally of Indra) kills Vishvarupa, who is then beheaded by Indra.
+Indra is victorious in the conflict and Aptya (an ally of Indra) kills Vishvarupa, and Vishvarupa is then beheaded by Indra.
 Another verse states that Indra stole Vishvarupa's cattle and released them.
 The Brihaddevata narrates that Vishvarupa is the son of Tvashta and his asura wife, and the twin of Saranyu.
 He is sent by the demons to become the priest of the devas, desiring to destroy them.
 Indra suspected his intentions and beheaded him.
 His three heads turn into three different birds.
 Furious by the demise of his son, Tvashtr creates a demon called Vritra to avenge his death.

+Taittirīya Samhita

+The legend is first mentioned in the Taittirīya Saṃhitā of the Black Yajurveda:

+Viçvarupa, son of Tvastr, was the domestic priest of the gods, and the sister's son of the Asuras.
+He had three heads, one which drank Soma, one alcohol, and one which ate food.
+He promised openly the share to the Gods, secretly to the Asuras.
+Men promise openly the share to every one; if they promise any one secretly, his share is indeed promised.
+Therefore Indra was afraid (thinking), 'Such an one is diverting the sovereignty (from me).'
+He took his bolt and smote off his heads.
+(The head) which drank Soma became a hazelcock; (the head) which drank alcohol a sparrow; (the head) which ate food a partridge.